Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Methodology

 \textit{Loss function.} We use the {following} loss function for {training} the assembly network:

-where we regard the three loss terms as sketch loss, bounding box loss, and {regularization} loss respectively. $S_p^a$ and $M_p^a$ are the part sketch and the part bounding box with the random {affine transformation, respectively,} while $S_p^{GT}$ and $M_p^{GT}$ are the {corresponding} ground truth in our dataset.
-To stabilize the learning process, we further {constrain} a regularization {loss} on the learned transform{ation} matrix $T_p$ to enforce it to have a slow and mild update rather than a large vibration during the learning process. $T_p^{Identity}$ refers to the Identity mapping matrix.
+where we regard the three loss terms as sketch loss, bounding box loss, and {regularization} loss respectively. $S_p^a$ and $M_p^a$ are the part sketch and the part bounding box with the random affine transformation, respectively, while $S_p^{GT}$ and $M_p^{GT}$ are the {corresponding} ground truth in our dataset {(see Figure \ref{fig:fig_part_assembly_pipeline} (e))}.
+To stabilize the learning process, we further {constrain} a regularization {loss} on the learned transformation matrix $T_p$ to enforce it to have a slow and mild update rather than a large {oscillation} during the learning process. $T_p^{Identity}$ refers to the Identity mapping matrix.
 We set $\lambda_1=100$, $\lambda_2=1$, and $\lambda_3=1$ in the experiment.